renebarto/baremetal/doc/tutorials/21-gpio.md

 36: // DEALINGS IN THE SOFTWARE.
 37: //
 38: //------------------------------------------------------------------------------
 39:
 40: #pragma once
 41:
-42: #include "stdlib/Types.h"
+42: #include "baremetal/IGPIOManager.h"
-43: #include "baremetal/IGPIOManager.h"
+43: #include "baremetal/PhysicalGPIOPin.h"
-44: #include "baremetal/PhysicalGPIOPin.h"
+44: #include "stdlib/Types.h"
 45:
 46: /// @file
 47: /// GPIO configuration and control
 48:
 49: namespace baremetal {
 50:
 51: class IMemoryAccess;
 52:
 53: /// @brief Handles configuration, setting and getting GPIO controls
 54: /// This is a singleton class, created as soon as GetGPIOManager() is called
-55: class GPIOManager
-56:     : public IGPIOManager
+55: class GPIOManager : public IGPIOManager
-57: {
+56: {
-58:     /// <summary>
+57:     /// <summary>
-59:     /// Construct the singleton GPIOManager instance if needed, and return a reference to the instance.
+58:     /// Construct the singleton GPIOManager instance if needed, and return a reference to the instance.
 This is a friend function of class GPIOManager
-60:     /// </summary>
-61:     /// <returns>Reference to the singleton GPIOManager instance</returns>
-62:     friend GPIOManager &GetGPIOManager();
-63:
-64: private:
-65:     /// @brief True if class is already initialized
-66:     bool m_isInitialized;
-67:     /// @brief Array of all registered GPIO pins (nullptr if the GPIO is not registered)
-68:     IGPIOPin* m_pins[NUM_GPIO];
-69:     /// @brief Memory access interface
-70:     IMemoryAccess& m_memoryAccess;
-71:
-72:     GPIOManager();
-73:
-74: public:
-75:     explicit GPIOManager(IMemoryAccess &memoryAccess);
-76:     ~GPIOManager();
-77:
-78:     void Initialize() override;
-79:
-80:     void ConnectInterrupt(IGPIOPin *pin) override;
-81:     void DisconnectInterrupt(const IGPIOPin *pin) override;
-82:
-83:     void InterruptHandler() override;
-84:
-85:     void AllOff() override;
-86:
-87:     void DisableAllInterrupts(uint8 pinNumber);
-88:
-89: private:
-90: };
-91:
-92: GPIOManager &GetGPIOManager();
-93:
-94: } // namespace baremetal
+59:     /// </summary>
+60:     /// <returns>Reference to the singleton GPIOManager instance</returns>
+61:     friend GPIOManager& GetGPIOManager();
+62:
+63: private:
+64:     /// @brief True if class is already initialized
+65:     bool m_isInitialized;
+66:     /// @brief Array of all registered GPIO pins (nullptr if the GPIO is not registered)
+67:     IGPIOPin* m_pins[NUM_GPIO];
+68:     /// @brief Memory access interface
+69:     IMemoryAccess& m_memoryAccess;
+70:
+71:     GPIOManager();
+72:
+73: public:
+74:     explicit GPIOManager(IMemoryAccess& memoryAccess);
+75:     ~GPIOManager();
+76:
+77:     void Initialize() override;
+78:
+79:     void ConnectInterrupt(IGPIOPin* pin) override;
+80:     void DisconnectInterrupt(const IGPIOPin* pin) override;
+81:
+82:     void InterruptHandler() override;
+83:
+84:     void AllOff() override;
+85:
+86:     void DisableAllInterrupts(uint8 pinNumber);
+87:
+88: private:
+89: };
+90:
+91: GPIOManager& GetGPIOManager();
+92:
+93: } // namespace baremetal
 ```

-- Line 53-92: We declare the class `GPIOManager`
+- Line 53-89: We declare the class `GPIOManager`
-  - Line 62: As before, we declare a friend function to retrieve the singleton instance of the GPIO manager
+  - Line 57-61: As before, we declare a friend function to retrieve the singleton instance of the GPIO manager
-  - Line 66: We declare a member variable `m_isInitialized` to guard against multiple initialization
+  - Line 64-64: We declare a member variable `m_isInitialized` to guard against multiple initialization
-  - Line 68: We declare a member variable `m_pins` to keep track of the registered GPIO pins
+  - Line 66-67: We declare a member variable `m_pins` to keep track of the registered GPIO pins
-  - Line 70: We declare a member variable `m_memoryAccess` to hold the `MemoryAccess` instance
+  - Line 68-69: We declare a member variable `m_memoryAccess` to hold the `IMemoryAccess` instance
-  - Line 72: We declare the default constructor as private, as we did before
+  - Line 71: We declare the default constructor as private, as we did before
-  - Line 75: We declare a non-default constructor taking a `MemoryAccess` instance
+  - Line 74: We declare a non-default constructor taking a `IUMemoryAccess` instance
-  - Line 76: We declare a virtual destructor as we inherit from an abstract interface
+  - Line 75: We declare a destructor
-  - Line 78: We declare a method `Initialize()` to override the abstract interface
+  - Line 77: We declare a method `Initialize()` to override the abstract interface
-  - Line 80: We declare a method `ConnectInterrupt()` to override the abstract interface
+  - Line 79: We declare a method `ConnectInterrupt()` to override the abstract interface
-  - Line 81: We declare a method `DisconnectInterrupt()` to override the abstract interface
+  - Line 80: We declare a method `DisconnectInterrupt()` to override the abstract interface
-  - Line 83: We declare a method `InterruptHandler()` to override the abstract interface
+  - Line 82: We declare a method `InterruptHandler()` to override the abstract interface
-  - Line 85: We declare a method `AllOff()` to override the abstract interface
+  - Line 84: We declare a method `AllOff()` to override the abstract interface
-  - Line 87: We declare a method `DisableAllInterrupts()` to disable all GPIO interrupts by clearing the respective registers
+  - Line 86: We declare a method `DisableAllInterrupts()` to disable all GPIO interrupts by clearing the respective registers
-- Line 92: As before, we declare a friend function to retrieve the singleton instance of the GPIO manager
+- Line 91: As before, we declare a friend function to retrieve the singleton instance of the GPIO manager

-### GPIOManager.cpp {#TUTORIAL_21_GPIO_GENERAL_APPROACH_FOR_GPIO_INTERRUPTS___STEP_4_GPIOMANAGERCPP}
+### GPIOManager.cpp {#TUTORIAL_21_GPIO_GENERIC_APPROACH_FOR_GPIO_INTERRUPTS___STEP_4_GPIOMANAGERCPP}

 Update the file `code/libraries/baremetal/src/GPIOManager.cpp`